-In 2018, BEREC published a report on infrastructure sharing, which provides a provisional analysis of mobile network infrastructure sharing arrangements that are currently in place in various individual European markets.
+In 2018, BEREC published a report on infrastructure sharing, which provides a provisional analysis of mobile network infrastructure sharing arrangements that are currently in place in various European markets.
 Following the report, BEREC identified best practices on mobile infrastructure sharing arrangements and developed a draft BEREC Common Position on infrastructure sharing.

-In 2019, BEREC considered the answers received to the public consultation on the draft Common Position in order to make the necessary adaptation before its adoption.
+In 2019, BEREC considered the answers it received in response to the public consultation on the draft Common Position in order to make any necessary amendments before its adoption.
 In June 2019, BEREC adopted the Common Position on infrastructure sharing.

 This project is a follow-up on the work done in 2018 and 2019 on infrastructure sharing.
-Following up on the 2019 Common position on infrastructure sharing, and high stakeholders' interest for this project, BEREC will organize a workshop to enable discussion with stakeholders on the BEREC work conducted so far, as well as possible future evolutions of the Common Position with regards to 5G.
+Following up on the 2019 Common position on infrastructure sharing, and due to the high level of stakeholder interest in this project, BEREC will organise a workshop to enable discussion with stakeholders on the BEREC work conducted so far, as well as the possible future evolutions of the Common Position with regard to 5G.

-Deliverable: Workshop and summary report on whether NRAs could bring benefits to verticals, by providing information on coverage and QoS of 5G networks
+External workshop on whether NRAs could bring benefits to verticals, by providing information on coverage and QoS of 5G networks

-Workshop to be held in H2 2020
+Workshop to be held tentatively in Q3 2020